wgetsnaps/ca-dmv-autonomous-vehicle-accidents/README.md

 https://www.dmv.ca.gov/portal/dmv/detail/vr/autonomous/autonomousveh_ol316

 This page is where California's DMV posts accident reports involving autonomous vehicles, such as the ones operated by Google/Waymo.
-These reports used to be self-published, but now we have to go to dma.ca.gov to find them.
+These reports used to be self-published, but now we have to go to dmv.ca.gov to find them.
 As [Business Insider reports](http://www.businessinsider.com/waymo-ends-publishing-self-driving-car-accident-reports-website-2017-1):

 > [Google/Waymo] removed the page of monthly reports detailing traffic collisions and other accidents on public roads that involve its self-driving vehicles.
 And Waymo will no longer publish the accident reports on its website, Business Insider has learned.